rppicomidi/ideacentreStick300-T100TA-linux/README.md

 4. When the Lenovo logo appears, press the `ESC` key repeatedly until it the screen indicates a Hot Key was detected.
 5. In the Boot Menu Screen select the `Secure Boot Option` and then set `Enforce Secure Boot` to `Disabled` (see the pictures in steps 3 & 4 [here](https://support.lenovo.com/us/en/solutions/ht118103-flash-bios-with-uefi-tool-ideacentre-stick-300).
-6. Press F10 to save the changes.
+6. Press `F10` to save the changes.
 The Stick 300 will reboot.
-7. When the Lenovo screen shows up, press F12 to get the boot option.
+7. When the Lenovo screen shows up, press `F12` to get the boot option.
 Select the `EFI USB Device`
 8. Xubuntu should start to boot.

 ## Set up the T100TA to boot from a flash drive

 1. Plug the T100TA keyboard to your T100TA so you have access to the USB host port.
 2. Connect your Xubuntu 22.04 flash drive to the USB port on the T100TA keyboard.
 3. Power on the T100TA and watch for the camera LED to come on.
-You need to hit the DEL key or the F2 key repeated after this light comes on but before the ASUS boot screen appears.
+You need to hit the `DEL` key or the `F2` key repeatedly after this light comes on but before the ASUS boot screen appears.
 It is tricky and takes practice.
 If your system just boots to windows, restart your computer and try again.
-4. When the BIOS screen appears, use the arrow keys to navigate to the Security menu and then select the Secure Boot Menu.
+4. When the BIOS screen appears, use the arrow keys to navigate to the `Security` menu and then select the `Secure Boot Menu`.
-Press Secure Boot Support and set it to Disabled.
+Press `Secure Boot Support` and set it to Disabled.
-5. Press the F10 key to Save and Exit.
+5. Press the `F10` key to `Save and Exit`.
-6. Wait for Windows to boot and select Restart again from the power options.
-When the BIOS screen appears Select Boot.
+6. Wait for Windows to boot and restart the PC again.
+7. As in step 3, press the `DEL` key or `F2` key at the right time to enter the BIOS menu.
+8. When the BIOS screen appears select `Boot`.
 Then select the `EFI USB Device` as Boot Option #1.
-7. Press the F10 key to Save and Exit
+9. Press the `F10` key to `Save and Exit`.
-8. Xubuntu should start to boot from the flash drive.
+10. Xubuntu should start to boot from the flash drive.

 ## Try Xubuntu 22.04 and then install it.